KDE/tokodon/CONTRIBUTING.md

 If this is for your first code contribution, see the [GitLab wiki page](https://community.kde.org/Infrastructure/GitLab) for a tutorial on how to send a merge request.

+## Testing

+If you want to quickly test UI changes and keep network requests to servers at a minimum, then compile Tokodon with tests (`-DBUILD_TESTING=ON`) and use the `tokodon-offline` executable.
+It uses the same mock network backends as our testing infrastructure, and is extremely useful for rapid testing.

 ## Chatting

 If you get stuck or need help with anything at all, head over to the [KDE New Contributors room](https://go.kde.org/matrix/#/#kde-welcome:kde.org) on Matrix.
 For questions about Tokodon, please ask in the [Tokodon room](https://go.kde.org/matrix/#/#tokodon:kde.org).
 See [Matrix](https://community.kde.org/Matrix) for more details.